Do You Still Need to

 Entity Type BOI Required?
 Large Company Exemption Key Threshold Beneficial Owner Definition 2026 Notes

-⚠️ The "Large Company" Exemption Trap The large company exemption requires ALL THREE criteria simultaneously: (1) 20+ full-time US employees, (2) $5M+ gross receipts on the most recent federal filing, AND (3) a physical operating presence in the US.
-Missing even one disqualifies you — even a $50M company with only 18 FT employees must still file.
+⚠️ The "Large Company" Exemption Trap For foreign reporting companies seeking the large company exemption: ALL THREE criteria must be met simultaneously — (1) 20+ full-time US employees, (2) $5M+ gross receipts on the most recent US federal filing, AND (3) a physical operating presence in the US.
+Missing even one criterion disqualifies the exemption.
+US-formed entities are not affected by this rule — they are fully exempt regardless of size.

 FinCEN BOI Reporting 2026 — Complete Guide